ABC of Product Design

 R for readable

 The basic and literal meaning of this trait is easily explained.
-Lack of attention to the correct use of types, fonts, text colors, and placement can have a huge level of influence on usability rates as well as pleasant-looking appearance.
+Lack of attention to the correct use of types, fonts, text colors, and placement can have a huge level of influence on usability rates as well as a pleasant-looking appearance.
 Moreover, this is the problem that sometimes cannot be revealed and formulated verbally by users, so it transforms into the horribly blurred characteristic, a sort of “I don’t know what is wrong with, but something definitely is.”
 Even the best animation, thought-out transitions, and flows can move your product to nowhere if the copy is too small or illegible.

 Explaining the feature of readability in wider and somehow metaphoric meaning, we can say that the product is readable when the user easily understands its functions and “read” its abilities and possibilities step by step without difficulties.
 So, in this meaning, it is a synonym for intuitive.